 Abdul Rahman currently works as a writer with Peoples Dispatch.
 He taught political science and international relations for almost eight years in various universities in India including the University of Delhi and Tata Institute of Social Sciences before joining Peoples Dispatch in 2019.
 He has a PhD in West Asian politics from New Delhi’s Jawaharlal Nehru University.

-Daniela Ramos is part of an emerging media project in Argentina based in Buenos Aires that seeks to build a new fresh voice in media that reflects the experiences of people’s movements.
+Daniela Ramos is part of an emerging media project in Argentina based in Buenos Aires that seeks to build a new fresh voice in media that reflects on the experiences of people’s movements.
 She has been a part of social movements and the Argentine feminist movement for several years and collaborated in tasks of political communication.
-In her current job she provides technical assistance to cooperatives, recovered factories and associations in Buenos Aires.
+In her current job, she provides technical assistance to cooperatives, recovered factories and associations in Buenos Aires.

 Walter Smolarek is a Philadelphia-based journalist and activist, covering both political developments inside the United States as well as the international activities of U.S. imperialism.
-Since becoming involved in the movement against the Iraq War as a high school student, he has also participated as an organizer in social movements ranging from Occupy Wall Street in 2011 to the 2014-2015 wave of the Black Lives Matter movement and ongoing mutual aid relief efforts in the face of the Coronavirus pandemic.
+Since becoming involved in the movement against the Iraq War as a high school student, he has also participated as an organizer in social movements ranging from Occupy Wall Street in 2011 to the 2014-2015 wave of the Black Lives Matter movement and ongoing mutual aid relief efforts in the face of the coronavirus pandemic.
 He is a contributor to BreakThrough News, currently serves as the editor of Liberation newspaper, and is the managing editor of LiberationNews.org.

 Satya is a journalist with BreakThrough News, an alternative media platform in the United States highlighting the untold stories of the resistance of poor and working-class communities.
-She is also a writer for Liberation News, and has written on a variety of struggles, with a focus on India, Myanmar, Sri Lanka, and the United States.
-She lives in Albuquerque, New Mexico, where she is a community organizer, and a nursing student.
+She is also a writer for Liberation News, and she has written on a variety of struggles, with a focus on India, Myanmar, Sri Lanka, and the United States.
+She lives in Albuquerque, New Mexico, where she is a community organizer and a nursing student.